openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-page-routing.md

 }
 ```

-When the user clicks the "Back" button, a custom confirmation dialog will pop up, asking whether to confirm the return action.
-Selecting "Cancel" will keep the user on the current target page; selecting "Confirm" will trigger the `Router.back` method, and the navigation behavior will be determined based on the parameters.
+When the user clicks the "Back" button, the custom confirmation dialog appears.
+Selecting "Cancel" keeps the user on the current page, while "Confirm" triggers `Router.back` and executes the navigation based on parameters.